Kefuri/SmartPensionTechTest/README.md

 ## My Workflow

 Before writing any code to iterate over the log file, I wanted to make sure I could get the log file into the script.
 To do this, I decided to test that a `print_log` function would print out the contents the script was given as arguments.

+Because I'm using RSpec as my testing library, I can't simply run the test script and pass in a log file.
+Instead, I need to account for making a class-based script callable, and then test accordingly.
+It is unfortunately not test-driven, but required.